jedld/brains-jruby/README.md

 A Feedforward neural network toolkit for JRuby.
 Easily add machine learning features to your ruby application using this Gem.
-Though there are faster native C implementations available (e.g. FANN) we need something that is simple and just works.
+Though there are faster native C implementations available (e.g. FANN) we need something that is simple, beginner friendly and just works.

 This java based implementation provides a balance of performance and ease of use.

 ## Installation